yaseminobek/yasemin.github.io/README.md

 Scratch: I faced problems with making the squares show all at the same time.

-Clock: I forgot to put @State in front of minuteSeg, so the hand didn’t update The hour kept going past 24
+Clock: I forgot to put @State in front of minuteSeg, so the hand didn’t update
+       The hour kept going past 24
+Tic Tac Toe: After a player won, the app still let us tap more squares and the label sometimes changed to the next player’s turn.
 ## How I fixed them:
 Github: First, I analyzed what the problem was.
         Then, I tried to think of ways I can fix them and asked for help from my teacher and friend.
         After that, I applied the solution such as trying to upload my video from google drive instead of saved folders.

 Scartch: I fixed this problem by adding directions to every square that shpuld have been on the screen and placed them accordingly.

 Clock:I fixed it by adding @State.
       I fixed it by using (hour + 1) % 24 to wrap back to 0.
+Tic Tac Toe: I set gameOver = true in checkWinner() and only allow taps with if !gameOver && text.wrappedValue.isEmpty { ... }; call checkWinner() before switching turns.

 </details>